Nook alternatives

 2021.
 Nook released a new cheap Tablet for e-Reading

-Barnes and Noble, in collaboration with Lenovo, has unveiled the new Nook Tablet.
-This latest model is positioned as an affordable option, priced at $129, similar to its predecessor.
-However, it features a lower resolution screen with a resolution of 1280 x 800.
-On the positive side, the new Nook Tablet operates on Android 10 and offers Google Play support for installing Android applications.
-It boasts an octa-core CPU, a USB-C port, Wi-Fi, Bluetooth, GPS, an FM radio, 32GB of internal storage, and a microSD card slot.
-Additionally, it incorporates an 8MP rear camera, a 5MP front camera, and weighs a relatively light 420 grams compared to other 10-inch tablets.
+Barnes & Noble has launched a new Nook Tablet created by Lenovo.
+It’s another budget ($129) model similar to the previous Nook Tablet, featuring an even lower resolution screen (1280 x 800).
+On the positive side, the new Nook Tablet operates on Android 10 and includes Google Play support for installing Android apps.
+It is equipped with an octa-core CPU, a USB-C port, Wi-Fi, Bluetooth, GPS, an FM radio, 32GB of storage and a microSD card slot.
+It also has an 8MP rear camera, a 5MP front camera and is slightly lighter than other 10-inch tablets at 420 grams.

 2020.
 Barnes and Noble improved author sorting in Nooks

-Barnes and Noble has recently released a firmware update, version 52.0.78, for several of their Nook e-readers.
-This software update brings along a range of bug fixes and enhancements to improve the user experience.
-Notably, one significant enhancement is that author names will now consistently appear as their first and last names.
-This feature proves particularly useful for readers who enjoy books by the same author, as it allows for easier sorting within the library.
-Additionally, a progress bar has been added to the library interface, providing readers with a visual indication of their progress in various ebooks.
-While there are likely other improvements included in the update, Barnes and Noble no longer publishes detailed changelogs for these firmware releases.
+Barnes and Noble has released a firmware update for many of their Nook e-readers.
+Software update 52.0.78 is being rolled out and includes several bug fixes and improvements.
+One of the most notable changes is that author names now consistently display as their first and last names.
+This feature is helpful if you enjoy reading ebooks by the same author, making it easier to organize them in your library.
+Additionally, a progress bar has been added to your library, indicating how far you are through various ebooks.
+There are likely other aspects of this update, but Barnes and Noble no longer publishes detailed changelogs.

 2019.
 Barnes and Noble will continue to support the Nook e-Reader